Article to video generator for instant videos | HeyGen

 Turn high performing product copy into short promo or explainer videos.
 Show benefits with visuals and narration directly pulled from your page.
 This keeps messaging aligned across formats.

 Transform blog posts, guides, and news updates into videos for social feeds, email, and landing pages.
-The same story works in multiple formats, giving you more value from every piece you publish.
+The same story works in multiple formats, which gives you more value from every piece you publish.

 Apply your fonts, colours, and logo so article-based videos feel like part of the same family.
 Save layouts as reusable patterns so every new video looks consistent, even when built by different team members.

-Paste any article URL or text and HeyGen analyses structure, headings, and key ideas.
-Choose to summarise or keep most details intact.
+Paste any article URL or text and HeyGen analyzes the structure, headings, and key ideas.
+Choose to summarize or keep most details intact.
 AI builds a video script that preserves your main message, allowing you to create a video effortlessly.

 AI voiceover and presenter options

 Select natural-sounding AI voices or presenter styles that match your audience.
-The narration is automatically synced with scenes so pacing feels smooth, ideal for an engaging video.
-You can adjust tone to suit education, editorial, or promotional content.
+The narration is automatically synced with scenes so pacing feels smooth, perfect for an engaging video.
+You can adjust the tone to fit educational, editorial, or promotional content.

 HeyGen suggests visuals and layouts based on your article content, enhancing the article-to-video converter experience.
 Combine text, stock footage, images, and simple motion to keep videos dynamic.
 Auto captions support accessibility and sound-off viewing.